Georgia and International Law

 Weerts, Laurence.
 “Heurs et malheurs du principe de l’uti possidetis: Les cas du démembrement de l’URSS.”
 In Démembrements d’états et délimitations territoriales.
 Edited by Oliver Corten, 79–142.
 Brussels: Bruylant, 1999.

 This edited volume is the result of a joint effort between specialists in international law and sociology.
 This chapter provides a very detailed analysis of the principle of uti possidetis with regard to the USSR.
+In French.

 Users without a subscription are not able to see the full content on this page.
 Please subscribe or login.

 - Africa and Intellectual Property Rights for Plant Varietie...

 - African Commission on Human and Peoples' Rights and the Af...

 - Africa’s International Intellectual Property Law Regimes